 Ladies and gentlemen, I contest that there is no form of artificial plot advancement, no unnecessary McGuffin so odious and unimaginative as “The Prophecy.”
 Further, I assert that almost every single story that has a prophecy or any kind of “precognition” in it could remain exactly the same, or be improved, by the clean removal of them.

 You, sir!
 Yes, you!
 Need a reason to make your uninteresting protagonist The Hero?
 Try a PROPHECY that forces them into the center of all existence!

-Need motivation for someone to do something they normally wouldn’t do?
+Need to motivate someone to do something they normally wouldn’t do?
 Have YOU tried PROPHECY today?
 Guaranteed to utterly circumvent any sense of organic agency your characters might have!

 Hey, how about those pesky worries that your characters or plot aren’t engaging enough?
 Not to worry, friend, we’ve all been there, and with just a little bit of PROPHECY thrown in, your readers will be HOOKED!